cjdrake/boolexpr/doc/source/installation.rst

   Installation
 ****************

-This section describes the various ways to install BoolExpr.
+This chapter describes the various ways to install BoolExpr.

 Supporting multiple platforms is a resource-intensive undertaking.
 If you want support for your platform of choice,